History

 Clear Lake cabin with the 100-foot private dock

-Purchased the Clear Lake property for $28,000 with a $10,000 down payment, this move established our first permanent home.
+The Clear Lake property was acquired, establishing the club's first permanent home.
 That same year, 40 members took a legendary group flight back to Scandinavia.

 Cabin Manager and Activities Director on the Board